AlXplore/csci596_final_project/README.md

 #### (1)	User-based CF
 1. During the training process

-    1. identify user pairs who are similar using their co-rated businesses without considering their rating scores.
+    1. Identify user pairs who are similar using their co-rated businesses without considering their rating scores.

-    2. compute the Pearson correlation for the user pair candidates
+    2. Compute the Pearson correlation for the user pair candidates

 * If the number of potential user pairs is too large to compute in memory, we will combine the Min-Hash and LSH algorithms in the user-based CF recommendation system.